-He is a contributor to the Ruder Finn regional publication, "Catskill Mountain Guide" - (readership 32,000), "Life in the Finger Lakes" magazine, (for which he writes the Fruit of the Vine column - readership 27,000), and the 2005/6 OZZIE Award winning LGBT magazine "InsideOUT" - (readership 50,000).
+Richard Frisbie is a past contributor to the Ruder Finn regional publication, "Catskill Mountain Guide" - (readership 32,000), "Life in the Finger Lakes" magazine, (for which he wrote the Fruit of the Vine column - readership 27,000), and the 2005/6 OZZIE Award winning LGBT magazine "InsideOUT" - (readership 50,000).

 Frisbie's column, "Main Street Views", ran for five years in Ulster Publishing's Saugerties / Woodstock / Kingston / New Paltz newspapers - (circulation 16,000).
-He is on hiatus from his column "Notes on the Village" which ran bi-weekly in the Saugerties Post Star for several years.
+His column "Notes on the Village" ran bi-weekly in the (now defunct) Saugerties Post Star for several years.

 Frisbie also does occasional reporting and photography assignments for these newspapers.

-In addition, he is the substitute host and occasional co-host of WKNY AM Radio (Cumulus Broadcasting) Saturday morning "Speak-Out" program with Jodie McTague - (40,000 listeners - Arbitron).
+In addition, he was the substitute host and occasional co-host of WKNY AM Radio (Cumulus Broadcasting) Saturday morning "Speak-Out" program with Jodie McTague - (40,000 listeners - Arbitron).

 And, finally, his audio essays appear on WAMC.org Northeast Public Radio (parts of 7 states - NY, MA, CT, VT, NH, PA, NJ, and SE Canada)